Skip to content

 It’s a must to invest in proper protective equipment—especially when working at dangerous heights.
 Budget $345–925 for these safety tools to protect yourself and your customer properties:

-27. Personal protective equipment (PPE) ($85–275): Protect yourself from injury with a hard hat, cut-resistant gloves, and ant-slip shoes.
+27. Personal protective equipment (PPE) ($85–275): Wear a hard hat, cut-resistant gloves, and anti-slip shoes to protect yourself from injury.

 28. Safety harness and fall protection kit ($50–150): Secure yourself in a harness when working on roofs to prevent falls and injury.